-Sinus infection or sinusitis is inflammation of the sinuses.
+Sinus infection or sinusitis is an inflammation of the sinuses.
 It commonly starts as a viral infection and becomes secondarily infected with bacteria.
 In this part of the world, warmth and humidity can also result in fungal infection of the sinuses.

 Sinuses are air-filled cavities within the bones of the upper face.
 When the sinus becomes inflamed or infected, mucus thickens and clogs up the openings of one or more sinuses.
 This causes fluid to build up inside the sinuses due to pressure, resulting in bacteria becoming trapped, multiplying and infecting the lining.